SS Edmund Fitzgerald: Memorials

 An anchor from Edmund Fitzgerald lost on an earlier trip from 1974 was recovered from the Detroit River on July 20, 1992 and is on display at the Dossin Great Lakes Museum in Detroit, Michigan.
 The Dossin Great Lakes Museum also hosts a Lost Mariners Remembrance event each year on the evening of November 10.
 Artifacts on display in the Steamship Valley Camp museum in Sault Ste.
 Marie, include two lifeboats, photos, a movie of Edmund Fitzgerald and commemorative models and paintings.
 Every November 10, the Split Rock Lighthouse near Silver Bay, Minnesota, emits a light in honor of Edmund Fitzgerald.

 On August 8, 2007, along a remote shore of Lake Superior on the Keweenaw Peninsula, a Michigan family discovered a lone life-saving ring that appeared to have come from Edmund Fitzgerald.
 It bore markings different from those of rings found at the wreck site, and was thought to be a hoax.
 Later it was determined that the life ring was not from Edmund Fitzgerald, but had been lost by the owner, whose father had made it as a personal memorial.

 The Royal Canadian Mint commemorated Edmund Fitzgerald in 2015 with a colored silver collector coin, with a face value of $20.

-In 2025, as part of celebrating the 50th anniversary of the sinking, the Edmund Fitzgerald Memorial Swim was held.
-Using a relay system, 68 swimmers completed the symbolic final journey of the Fitzgerald by delivering taconite pellets from Superior, Wisconsin, to Detroit, Michigan.
+From July 26 to August 28, 2025, the Edmund Fitzgerald Memorial Swim was held as part of commemorating the 50th anniversary of the sinking.
+Using a relay system, 68 swimmers symbolically completed the final journey of the Fitzgerald by delivering taconite pellets which originated in Superior, Wisconsin.
+The relay started at the resting place of the ship and continued 411 mi to Detroit.
 The taconite was presented to the deputy mayor of Detroit at the Mariners' Church as part of memorial ceremonies to honor the Fitzgerald and her crew.